inferno-collection/Docs/docs/fire-alarm-reborn/developers/tool.md

 system { name = "Ammu-Nation", location = "Popular Street", position = vec3(0, 0, 0), postalcode = "123" }
 ```

-Postal codes are used in the Sonoran CAD hook, and can be access from any script via `.passcode`.
+Postal codes are used in the Sonoran CAD hook, and can be access from any script via `.postalcode`.
 [See here](data.mdx#alarm-system) for more info.

 ## Adding AOP
 An AOP (Area of Patrol) can be added to an Alarm System on a per-system basis, and requires manually adding an extra value to each desired system in a draft file.